Caroline Kent: Artwork

-Caroline Kent's artwork consists of large scale, abstract paintings on canvas.
+Kent's artistic endeavors are rooted in an interrogation of abstract painting, focusing on the intricacies of language and translation.
 Her work is influenced heavily by her rich Mexican heritage and her personal experiences with language and textual translation, deriving from personal experiences with her twin sister.
 These cultural references and personal experiences combine in Kent's work to depict a new form of communication, exploring both the powers and limitations of language.
 Her abstract paintings communicate how visual language can be understood in expanded forms, through both two dimensional abstract paintings and three dimensional timed based performances.